The simplest method for great coffee

 Boil the kettle, and partially fill the French press with boiling water.
 This will ensure that you won't lose much temperature during brewing.

-Step 2 - Weigh and grind your coffee
+Step 2 - Add coffee and bloom

-You will want to grind your beans coarse, so it looks like sea salt.
+Grind your beans coarse, so it looks like sea salt.
 A good entry level coffee grinder like the Baratza Encore (set to 28) works amazingly well for French press.

 Step 3 - Brew

-Step 4 - Stir & Plunge
+Step 4 - Plunge & Enjoy!

 Step 5 - Drink!